msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 - `code` -- this must be a unique string that identifies the plugin.
 It shouldn't be changed after release.
 This is used as an id by:
   - The database's register of installed plugins (`action_plugin` table)
-  - Actions are stored in an in-memory Action library that maps `code` to the function name.
+  - Actions are stored in an in-memory Action library that maps `code` to the `function name`.
   - Templates store the actions associated with them by referencing this `code`
 - `name` -- the name displayed in the UI (mainly Template Builder)
 - `description` -- short explanation of the plugin's functionality.
 Also displayed in the UI.
 - `file` -- the name of the source code file.
-Don't include the file extension, as the dynamic import will read from either the `.js` or `.ts` file depending on context (development vs. build).
+Doesn't include the file extension, as the dynamic import will read from either the `.js` or `.ts` file depending on context (development vs. build).
 - `function_name` -- the name of the function exported in the source code file.
-If this name is changed in that file, it _must_ be updated here, or else the app won't find the function.
+If this name is changed in the source file, it _must_ be updated here, or else the app won't find the function.
 - `required_parameters` -- an array of strings that define the names of the fields that must be supplied to the plugin at runtime.
 Templates store the values (or dynamic expressions) that map to these field names.

 ## How plugins are loaded.

 At startup, the server app scans the `plugins` folder.
-In each plugin's subfolder, it looks for the `plugin.json` file, from which it reads the metadata.
+In each plugin's subfolder, it looks for a `plugin.json` file, from which it reads the metadata.
 It compares this information with the list of plugins registered in `action_plugin` and updates the database accordingly:

 - Adds a new record for newly-found plugins
 - Updates plugin details that have changed